Okaji no Kata: Biography

 In 1607, Okaji gave birth to Ieyasu's last son - she is the sixth daughter - when she was thirty.
-Her daughter Ichihime was promptly engaged to Date Masamune's heir, Toragikumaru, but unfortunately died at the age of four after she ate some wild berries that poisoned her.
+Her daughter Ichihime was promptly engaged to Date Masamune's heir, Toragikumaru, but died aged four after she ate some wild berries that poisoned her.
 Because of this incident, Ieyasu ordered that 8 years old Tsuruchiyomaru (鶴千代丸) who was Kageyama-dono (Oman no Kata)'s child being adopted by Okaji.
 Ieyasu sent one of his grandchildren, Toramatsu, to be adopted into the Date family and asked that Furihime (daughter of Ikeda Terumasa and Tokuhime) be his adoptive mother.

 Okaji was in low status, if she was killed or captured, it would not cause much turmoil in the Tokugawa clan, however, it is said that she served as an inspiration for Ieyasu.
 She accompanied Ieyasu at the Battle of Sekigahara and the Siege of Osaka, dressed as a man she fought alongside other warriors.
 She was held hostage at Osaka castle, but escaped and returned to Ieyasu on horseback.

 After Ieyasu's death in 1616, Okaji became a nun with the Buddhist name Eishō-in (英勝院).
 She was the founder of Eishō-ji temple in Kamakura, who was the Ōta Dōkan's residence.
 It is speculated that she was a proud supporter of Lady Kasuga, the wet nurse and political advisor of Tokugawa Iemitsu.
 After Ieyasu's death, there were few other noble women remaining in the Tokugawa clan, but there were still children who needed to be raised.
 Since swearing as a nun, she has gladly accepted Lady Kasuga.
 She was very courteous to her and quickly accepted her as part of the Tokugawa family.

 Okaji no Kata died at the age of 65 years.
 A few observers state that her ties to the Tokugawa family elongated her family's legacy until the Meiji Restoration took place.